 The financial statements are the responsibility of management and are prepared in accordance with International Financial Reporting Standards.
 The financial information contained in the annual report is consistent with that in the financial statements.
-The financial statements necessarily include amounts that are based on management's best estimate and judgments which have been reached based on careful assessment of data available through Manitoba Public Insurance Corporation's (the "Corporation") information systems.
+The financial statements necessarily include amounts that are based on management's best estimate and judgments which have been reached based on careful assessment of data available through the Corporation's information systems.
 In the opinion of management, the accounting practices utilized are appropriate in the circumstances and the financial statements fairly reflect the financial position and results of operations of the Corporation.